 The film comprises three love stories set in three historical periods and Taiwan’s two main cities.
 In “A Time for Love,” Chen meets May in a billiard room in 1966 Kaohsiung.
 He is about to enlist in the military, and she works in pool-halls.
-He falls in love with her, yet when on leave from the arm...(Read more)
+He falls in love with her, yet when on ...(Read more)

 The film comprises three love stories set in three historical periods and Taiwan’s two main cities.
 In “A Time for Love,” Chen meets May in a billiard room in 1966 Kaohsiung.
 He is about to enlist in the military, and she works in pool-halls.
 He falls in love with her, yet when on leave from the army, he finds that she has left where they met for an unknown workplace.
 He has to find her.
 “A Time for Freedom” is set in 1911, when Taiwan was under Japanese colonial rule.
 Mr. Chang, an intellectual, travels between Taiwan and China.
 He frequents a brothel in Taipei and meets a singer-courtesan Ah Mei.
 He promises to help her leave and take her as his concubine, but in the end he fails to keep his word.
 “A Time for Youth” takes place in modern Taipei, in 2005.
 It’s about a messy love triangle between Jing, a depressed epileptic, photographer Zhen, and a bisexual singer Micky.
 They all hurt one another and suffer from love or a lack thereof.